mantidproject/mantid/docs/source/algorithms/LoadNexusLogs-v1.rst

 If the nexus file has a ``"proton_log"`` group, then this algorithm will do some event filtering to allow SANS2D files to load.

 The ``AllowList`` option skips loading of the entire sample log, and loads only log entries specified in the list.
 This can be useful if only particular log entries are needed.
-Likewise, the ``BlockList`` option will skip loading log entries specified in the list, while loading all other sample log entries that are not found in the list.
+Likewise, the ``BlockList`` option will skip loading log entries specified in the list (regular expression is supported for blocking a series of logs with similar names), while loading all other sample log entries.
 For both of these options, log entry names should be separated by a space.
-Both ``AllowList`` and ``BlockList`` cannot be set at the same time.
+Warning: ``AllowList`` and ``BlockList`` cannot be set at the same time.

 Usage
 -----